Coronavirus and Wedding Planning - A match made in... ?

 For some of you like myself, right now your job will be taking you out of the house less and you'll actually have MORE time to plan without the hours spent commuting or in meetings that could have been emails.
 The good news is, this will eventually end, and it's ok to be optimistic and find things to look forward to!

 You can still look at venues and vendors and plan and dream and cook up all the great ideas you have.
 If you know you don't want to put down deposits now due to job or other uncertainties, that doesn't mean you can't still think ahead.
 Reach out to preferred vendors, speak to them about how you're feeling, express interest.
 Most people, especially in the current climate, will be happy to put you on first-refusal, meaning if they get another inquiry for your date they'll let you know before booking another couple.
+This is also the time to ask about retainers and costs of rescheduling.
+In many cases, you're not risking anything by reserving now, so it's okay to hope for the best!

 What else are you thinking about?
 How can I help you plan?
 Call me, let me know!
 If you're feeling good and making plans, check out my timeline planning guide for tips on keeping your day running smoothly!